kythyria/larus/doc/datamodel.md

 ==========
 Each operation that travels over the network is composed of a sequence of the following operations:

- * insert(address, element or character sequence)
+ * insert(address, position, element or character sequence)
- * delete(address, [address])
+ * delete(address, position, length)
  * setAttribute(address, name, value)
  * delAttribute(address, name)
- * move(address, address, address)
+ * move(address, position, length, address)
  * mergeInsert(address, identifier, element)

 In order, these add one or more nodes to the document, remove one or more nodes, set or remove attributes on elements, and execute an atomic cut and paste.
+Note that insert and delete have the position of

 insert()
 --------
 The first argument to this is an address specifying the location at which the second will be inserted, and must not end in an identifier.
 Correspondingly, it doesn't have to exist yet, whilst if it does, the new data is inserted preceding whatever is already there.

-The second argument is an element (possibly with children) or, alternatively, a sequence of characters.
+The third argument is an element or, alternatively, a sequence of characters.
+There are actually two types of insert, insertText and insertElement.
+In the former, the thing to be inserted is a string, in the latter, a qname.

 delete()
 --------